dag-gieh/daggieh/README.md

 # daggieh
-i am just a soft fast larner
+I am just a soft fast learner
-Bimedical engineer and passionate with Telemedicine
+Biomedical engineer and passionate about Telemedicine and has a knack for biomedical equipment and tenders
 @daggieh for IG
-@daggieh fror tik tok
+@daggieh for tik tok
 +254702781964